Hailey Kinsel: 2017 season

-The Kinsel family bought Sister at age 2 while Kinsel was in her college freshman year; she and her mother took turns riding her.
+The Kinsel family bought Sister at the age of two while Kinsel was in her college freshman year; she and her mother took turns riding her.
 They experienced issues training Sister, but the mare also had some natural abilities.
-They waited until Sister was 5 years old to start her in futurity competition.
+They waited until Sister was five years old to start her in futurity competition.
 Her second year running barrels was 2017 and was Kinsel's first year qualifying for the NFR.
 In the mare's first 14 months of competition, she won $35,000.
 Kinsel jockeyed Sister to her first professional rodeo win in Elizabeth, Colorado, in 2016 and her win in Denver, Colorado, in the 2017 season.

 Kinsel won a gold medal at the Days of '47 Rodeo in Salt Lake City, Utah, and won the West of the Pecos Rodeo in Texas.
 She finished in second place at the Tri-State Fair and Rodeo in Amarillo, Texas, the Dinosaur Days Rodeo in Vernal, Utah, the Guymon Pioneer Days Rodeo in Oklahoma, and the San Patricio County PRCA Rodeo in Sinton, Texas, and tied for second place at the National Western Stock Show and Rodeo in Denver.
 Other than barrel racing, she also competed at the 2017 WPRA World Finals in breakaway roping.

-Starting with the preliminary rounds in February, Kinsel competed at the "world's richest one-day rodeo", the American Rodeo, for the first time.
+Starting with the preliminary rounds in February, Kinsel competed at the "world's richest one-day rodeo," the American Rodeo, for the first time.
 The rodeo is held in Arlington, Texas, at the AT&T Stadium.
 In the semi-finals, Kinsel and Sister scored a time of 14.08 seconds to win and move on to the second round of semi-finals on Thursday.